atosorigin/bullsequana-edge-system-management/ansible/readme.md

 password: {{my_password_to_encrypt}}
 ```
 5. In all templates, you should now indicate the Credential you want before running it

-## Change your inventory variables
-if you never want to automatically reboot the BMC, you need to change reboot = False variable in your inventory / variable part (Default is True)
-if you never want to automatically force the remote server power off, you need to change force_off = False variable in your inventory / variable part (Default is True)
-*Be careful
-*playbooks needing a reboot or forceoff will fail*
-*reboot and shutdown playbooks do NOT care these variables*

 ## <a name="what_ansible"></a>What to do first on Ansible